-Course Objective: To learn they large scale dyanmics of the earth's surface: e.g. how oceans grow and shrink, how continents are shuffled around, how mountain belts evolve, why volcanism and earthquakes occur where they do, and much more.
+Course Objective: To learn the large scale dynamics of the earth's surface: e.g. how oceans grow and shrink, how continents are shuffled around, how mountain belts evolve, why volcanism and earthquakes occur where they do, and much more.
 This in turn tells us about the inner workings of the earth.

 Suggestion of how to use web site: In the lecture notes questions are often posed.
 These questions are linked to answers.
-Before clicking right away to get the answers you will learn much more if you first try to answer them on your own, and then go to the supplied answers.
+You will learn much more if you first try to answer them on your own, and then go to the supplied answers.
 Since much of science is the art of answering questions, this will give you practice in doing so.

-If you have any questions please do not hesitate to contact me.
-554 4807 Thanks.
+If you have any questions please do not hesitate to contact me: 554 2662, or firstname.lastname@example.org.
+Thanks.